 I don’t really eat chips or drink soda – just empty calories.
 My sister, friend and I are going vegan/vegetarian for the month of September – just to experiment with alternate eating options.

-well I confess that I don`t pay much attention to what I eat everyday in terms of heathy, because I simply like to eat whatever I feel like eating, makes me happy and I don`t have worries about it :)posted about 4 years ago
+well I confess that I don`t pay much attention to what I eat everyday in terms of heathy, because I simply like to eat whatever I feel like eating, makes me happy and I don`t have worries about it :)posted over 4 years ago

-everything in moderation. i recently went to a nutritionist who told me the reason i wasn’t losing weight was because i wasn’t being consistent with my meals (i.e. skipping, eating a little one day then eating a lot) and portion sizes. so, she just gave me a guideline about serving sizes and how many i could eat at which times of the day that already coincide with what i eat. so far, it’s working great, even if i forget sometimes and eat more than i should. but it’s good to find out just how much more you’re eating than your body really needs.posted about 4 years ago
+everything in moderation. i recently went to a nutritionist who told me the reason i wasn’t losing weight was because i wasn’t being consistent with my meals (i.e. skipping, eating a little one day then eating a lot) and portion sizes. so, she just gave me a guideline about serving sizes and how many i could eat at which times of the day that already coincide with what i eat. so far, it’s working great, even if i forget sometimes and eat more than i should. but it’s good to find out just how much more you’re eating than your body really needs.posted over 4 years ago

 I don’t go out of my way to avoid junk food.
 Unprocessed food > processed food.posted over 4 years ago